 Different Groups to be included in assessment Possible positive or negative impact on group/s?
-Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.
-Ethnicity/Race Neutral No overall impact on services Gender Neutral No overall impact on services Gender reassignment Neutral No overall impact on services Religion or Belief Neutral No overall impact on services Sexual Orientation Neutral No overall impact on services Child Poverty Neutral No overall impact on services Other groups relevant to this proposal Neutral No overall impact on services ive impacts identified across your service are ce areas?
-Please explain what these might be • • Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above) Cumulative impacts (proposed changes elsewhere which might worsen impacts) The majority of budget changes across the council will have an impact on families and directly and indirectly pact on families and directly and indirectly
+YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.

+Ethnicity/Race Νο

+Gender Νο

+Gender reassignment No

+Religion or Belief Νο

+Sexual Orientation Νο

+Child Poverty Νο

+Other groups relevant to this proposal No

+Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above) ive impacts identified across your service are ce areas?
+Please explain what these might be